isomerpages/govtech-gobusiness/_growsj/2-business-grants-portal.md

 1. Discover the most suitable grant for you
 <br> Use <a href="https://ea-staging.l1t.molb.gov.sg/#/" target="_blank">e-adviser for government assistance</a> to determine the grant that is most suitable for
-your business needs.</br>
+your business needs.

 2. Register with CorpPass
 <br>Register an account with CorpPass in order to log into BGP.
-Approach your CorpPass Admin to assign an appropriate BGP role to you.</br>
+Approach your CorpPass Admin to assign an appropriate BGP role to you.

 **STAGE 2: DURING APPLICATION**